PangWinnie0219/align_concept_cbm/README.md

-# Concept Alignment: Integrating Clinical Knowledge into CBMs
+# Integrating Clinical Knowledge into CBMs

 This is the Pytorch implementation for our paper: